Hello and welcome!

+Hello and welcome!

+>

-Training, qualifications & experience
+> Training, qualifications & experience

+>

-I qualified in 2009 with a BTEC Professional Diploma in Therapeutic Counselling.
+> I qualified in 2009 with a BTEC Professional Diploma in Therapeutic Counselling.
 I also have a Level 3 qualification in supporting survivors of rape and sexual abuse, with OCN West Midlands Region.
-I practiced counselling for several years in a supported housing project for young people aged 16 to 25, and currently work within an organisation supporting survivors of rape and childhood sexual abuse.
+I practiced counselling for several years in a supported housing project for young people aged 16 to 25, and currently volunteer within an organisation supporting survivors of rape and child sexual abuse.
 Recent training has included issues around self harm, eating disorders, understanding flashbacks, trauma and dissociation, online therapy and creative ways of working in counselling.

+>

-Here is my Charter for Clients:
+> Here is my Charter for Clients: